-- When the timer goes off, immediately remove the beet greens from the boiling water with a strainer or slotted spoon, and plunge them into the icy water to cool.
-I let the greens sit in the icy water for about a minute before squeezing out the excess moisture and transferring them to a towel continue cooling and drying.
+- When the timer goes off, immediately remove the greens from the boiling water with a strainer or slotted spoon, and plunge them into the icy water to cool.
+I let the greens sit in the icy water for about a minute before squeezing out the excess moisture and transferring them to a towel to continue cooling and drying.

-(The kids asked me why I never take pictures of them for the blog any more.
+(The kids asked me why I never take pictures of them for the blog anymore.
 So here they are, sharing their enthusiasm for beet greens!!)

-- To assist the beet greens in drying you can roll them in your towel.
+- To assist the greens in drying you can roll them in your towel.
 The important thing is to make sure the greens are not dripping with water, or else they will get freezer burn.

 - Finally, pack your blanched beet greens into a freezer-safe container of choice.
 I opted to measure out 2 cup servings of beet greens and pack them into quart-sized freezer bags.

 I was able to preserve 10 cups of beet greens to freeze for winter eating.
-These will be such a welcome addition to soups, stews, frittatas, or enchiladas or lasagnas.
+These will be such a welcome addition to soups, stews, frittatas, enchiladas, or lasagnas.
 You might also enjoy putting them into smoothies!
 The fresh, bright green flavor of your preserved beet greens will bring a bit of summer into your winter dishes.